 Integrated Test Center

-In 2014, with the support and encouragement of Governor Matthew H. Mead, the Wyoming State Legislature allocated $15 million in funding for the design, construction and operation of an integrated test center to study the capture, sequestration and management of carbon emissions from a Wyoming coal fired power plant.
-An additional $5 million commitment from private industry was required under the appropriation, which has since been secured from the Tri-State Generation and Transmission Association in addition to $1 million pledged from the National Rural Electric Cooperative Association.
-Basin Electric is providing the host site as well as many additional in-kind contributions including engineers and construction management services.
+The State of Wyoming allocated $15 million for the construction and operation of the facility.
+An additional $5 million commitment from private industry was required under the appropriation, which was secured from the Tri-State Generation and Transmission Association in addition to $1 million pledged from the National Rural Electric Cooperative Association.
+Basin Electric Power Cooperative is providing the host site at their Dry Fork Station as well as many additional in-kind contributions including engineers and construction management services.

-The ITC is slated to be one of a handful of such facilities around the world and only the second one in the United States.
-While many carbon capture technologies are being developed and studied in laboratory settings, the ITC will be one of the few research and testing facilities at an operating coal-fired powered plant.
-Laboratories cannot mimic the real world conditions of a functioning coal-fired power plant.
-The ITC will allow for real world testing at an active power plant and alleviates typical concerns over being able to transfer technology from a lab to a plant.
+The ITC is one of a handful of such facilities around the world and only the second one in the United States with flue gas available for larger scale testing.
+While many carbon capture technologies are being developed and studied in laboratory settings, the ITC is one of the only research and testing facilities located at an operating generation facility.
+Laboratories cannot mimic the real-world conditions of a functioning coal-fired power plant which helps alleviates typical concerns over being able to scale technology from a lab to commercial operation.

 The ITC is a public-private partnership managed by the State of Wyoming at the direction of Governor Mark Gordon.